-7.1 What are the rights of the holder of a right to conduct reconnaissance, exploration or mining to use the surface of land?
+7.1 Does the holder of a right to conduct reconnaissance, exploration or mining automatically own the right to use the surface of land?

 The granting of mineral rights does not imply the transfer of ownership over the areas awarded for geological mineral investigation or over the land where mineral occurrences are located, but grants the holder of the relevant mineral rights the right to use and exploit such land against payment of surface fees.